TheManRafael/WinTerm/README.md

 "pprint" makes a decorated print \
 "fprint" print files content \
 "sudo" runs the terminal as administrator \
-"whoami" tells you who is running the program
+"whoami" tells you who is running the program \
+"wget" Download files in current dir from the internet

 ## Build for Source